 - Distributed science infrastructures are distinct from a "resource server" like Google because they are not run by a single central entity. - Hence, unlike Google, we can't use opaque random strings for the token.
-We need something that allows for distributed verification. - Given a token, a storage service can determine it is valid. - Analogously, given a proxy chain and a set of trust roots, you can determine the GSI proxy is valid. - The operational model is a site sets aside storage for each VO but the VOs manage the authorizations within these areas.
+We need something that allows for distributed verification. - Given a token, a storage service can determine it is valid. - Analogously, given a proxy chain and a set of trust roots, you can determine the GSI proxy is valid. - Goal: Sites set aside some area for each VO; VOs manage the authorizations within these "VO home" areas.